neowinx/terraform-azure-kubernetes-and-postgres/README.md

 # terraform-azure-kubernetes-and-postgres

-This is just a bunch of quickstart terraform templates mixed un a blender just for testing out shings
+This is just a bunch of quickstart terraform templates mixed up in a blender for testing out things

 # DO NOT USE THIS FOR PRODUCTION

 ## YOU'VE BEEN WARNED

 ## Getting started